Services of the Serbian Armed Forces

 - doctrinal and normative regulation of its tasks, maintenance and development of the Technical Service and technical and technological documents during the process of development, production and procurement of finished products.

 The Technical Service of the Serbian Armed Forces follows and studies technological development in the world as well as its impact on operational capability of the SAF.
 It supports the SAF in development, procurement and maintenance of weapons and equipment with adequate manning, rational organization and material assistance.
 It continuously works on building logistic interoperability of the SAF and international technical cooperation.
 Along with the reform of the SAF, the Technical Service has been reorganized as well, and the integrated technical service with 102 specialists was established out of the land forces’ technical service, air force technical service and naval technical service.

 The technical Service is organized at the strategic, operational and tactical level.
 It accomplishes all missions through its administrative and executive bodies established at relevant command levels.

-In terms of development of concept, organization and technology after the Second World War, the Technical Service became a leading service if its kind in the region in various segments of maintenance and supply.
+In terms of development of concept, organization and technology after the WWII, the Technical Service became a leading service if its kind in the region in various segments of maintenance and supply.
 The applied outcomes served as models to improve relevant services of foreign armies.